-2023 Golden Globe winners: The Banshees of Inisherin and Abbott Elementary snare key accolades
+2023 Golden Globes: The Banshees of Inisherin and Abbott Elementary snare key accolades

 Boldly hosted by comedian Jerrod Carmichael, there were a variety of winners amongst the quality film and television contenders.

-Additionally, leading man Colin Farrell bagged his second Globe win in Best Actor (Comedy/Musical) for his role as a dim farmer while filmmaker Martin McDonagh took home Best Screenplay.
+Additionally, leading man Colin Farrell bagged his second Best Actor (Comedy/Musical) win for his role as dim farmer Pádraic Súilleabháin, while filmmaker Martin McDonagh took home Best Screenplay for his work on the script.

-Despite losing out on Best Picture (Comedy/Musical), Everything Everywhere All at Once did secure double wins for seasoned stars Michelle Yeoh and Ke Huy Quan.
-Yeoh prevailed in Best Actress (Comedy/Musical) ahead of Margot Robbie (Babylon) while former child actor Quan strengthened his fairytale journey towards Oscar glory by taking home Best Supporting Actor.
+Despite losing out on the main prize, the absurdist dramedy Everything Everywhere All at Once did secure double wins for seasoned stars Michelle Yeoh and Ke Huy Quan.

-Elsewhere, Austin Butler deservedly won Best Actor (Drama) for his portrayal of music icon Elvis Presley in the musical biopic Elvis while an absent Cate Blanchett claimed a third Globe success for her leading role as a controversial orchestra conductor in the drama Tár.
+Elsewhere, Austin Butler deservedly won Best Actor (Drama) for his portrayal of music icon Elvis Presley in the musical biopic Elvis, while an absent Cate Blanchett claimed a third Globe success for her leading role as controversial orchestra conductor Lydia Tár in the drama Tár.

 A tight Best Supporting Actress category saw Angela Bassett prevail for her emotional turn as Queen Ramonda in the comic-book action sequel Black Panther: Wakanda Forever.
 Her triumph marks the first time that an actor has won a Globe for a Marvel film.

-As expected, Guillermo del Toro’s stop-motion adaptation of Pinocchio comfortably clinched Best Animated Film while the fact-based Argentinian drama Argentina, 1985 overcame strong competition from All Quiet on the Western Front and RRR to win Best Non-English Motion Picture.
+As expected, Guillermo del Toro’s stop-motion adaptation of Pinocchio comfortably clinched Best Animated Film while the fact-based Argentinian drama Argentina, 1985 overcame strong competition from All Quiet on the Western Front and RRR to win Best Motion Picture (Non-English Language).

 Finally, the Cecil B. DeMille award was presented to comedian actor Eddie Murphy in celebration of a remarkable acting career dating forty years with hit roles including 48 Hrs.
 (1982), Trading Places (1983), the Beverly Hills Cop trilogy (1984-94), Coming to America (1988), The Nutty Professor (1996), Mulan (1998), Doctor Dolittle (1998), the Shrek series (2001-10), Dreamgirls (2006), Dolemite is My Name (2018) and Coming 2 America (2021).